umbraco-community/UmbracoFileSystemProviders.Azure/README.md

 ```
 **Note** The `CloudImageService`is not compatible with the FileSystemProvider when using private storage.
 You will have to build your own `IImageService` implementation.

+**Note 2** With ImageProcessor.Web version [4.5.?] the `CloudImageService` will handle private blobs.

-If using a version of ImageProcessor.Web version [4.5.0](https://www.nuget.org/packages/ImageProcessor.Web/4.5.0) the configuration details will need to be configured as follows:
+If using a version of ImageProcessor.Web version [4.5.?](https://www.nuget.org/packages/ImageProcessor.Web/4.5.0) the configuration details will need to be configured as follows:

 ```xml
 <?xml version="1.0"?>